-Blue-chip stocks are the shares of companies that are well-known and highly respected by both customers and business analysts alike.
-Blue-chip stocks are sometimes perceived as safe havens due to their stability within the financial industry.
-In periods of market uncertainty, investors may choose to trade blue-chip stocks in order to reduce their total risk exposure.
+Blue-chip stocks are the shares of companies that are well-known, highly respected by both customers and business analysts alike, and have a large market capitalization.
+Blue-chip stocks are sometimes perceived as safe havens due to their stable cash flows and valuable brands.
+In periods of market uncertainty, traders may flock to brands that they think will weather the storm, for example in 2008 companies such as IBM, Procter & Gamble and PepsiCo thrived while the rest of the market collapsed.
 Many blue-chip companies also pay out dividends to their investors.

 The term “blue-chip” to describe a company as valuable and prestigious comes from a poker game.
 Typically, blue-chips hold the highest value in poker chip sets, so this term was first used to segregate the highest priced stocks in the market.
 Now, it holds a similar meaning but places more emphasis on the value and quality of the stock, rather than price only.